-To back up and bolster the wealth of original content provided on our Web site, Master Gardeners of Northern Virginia (MGNV) has begun building a glossary of horticultural and botanical terms.
+To back up and bolster the wealth of original content provided on our Web site, Master Gardeners of Northern Virginia (MGNV) has begun building an illustrated glossary of horticultural and botanical terms.
 Those of us who research and write about plants and gardening and the environment notice that we regularly encounter terms whose specialized meaning we are unsure of, or that are, in some cases, totally new to those of us not formally trained in the biological sciences.
 The goal is to enrich our collective comprehension of the various resources on our site, as well as our wider readings of horticulture and gardening.
 Many of the words we are researching appear in our Web site resources, such as the Tried and True Native Plant Selections for the Mid-Atlantic and information about horticulture in general, native plants, invasive species, and weeds.

 As we undertake this effort, we plan to share our work in progress through a new feature on our site, a weekly posting to be called “Word of the Week” (WoW) that offers new word explorations in manageable, and, we hope, at least sometimes entertaining bites – with photographs to illustrate the terms and concepts.
 (All images are captioned.
 If a caption does not appear below the image, then it will appear when you place the cursor over the image or click on the image.)

-WoW will be posted every Monday morning with an occasional additional posting to supplement a feature article or mark some occasion.
-Once we have completed enough words, these postings will be converted to pages in an indexed format and the glossary will appear as a line item in our Web site’s drop-down menu.
+Throughout 2021, WoW will be posted every Monday morning with an occasional additional posting to supplement a feature article or mark some occasion.
+Once we have completed enough words, these postings will be converted to pages in an indexed format and the illustrated glossary will appear as a line item in our Web site’s drop-down menu.
 In the meantime, you will be able to conduct a search on “Word of the Week” or “WoW” to find a list of past postings.
 Since we used some of the same Sources and References as we did for the Tried and True native plant fact sheets, WoW footnotes only include references specific to a particular posting.